Easy Ways to Foster Early Literacy At Home

 All three of my children were interested in writing before they started reading.
 Leo used to write book after book after book, and when I wasn’t available to spell words for him, he’d copy one of his favorite books.
 Writing and reading are two important and intertwined skills.
 Make sure your children have plenty of opportunities to write and draw.
 Provide easy access to a variety of paper, notebooks, journals, crayons, markers, pencils, gel pens.

 Each of my children have an “office” in their bedroom closet.
 They go in there to “work” and they will often write letters to each other or draw pictures.
-Recently, as part of our Brave Writer curriculum, the children made their own mailboxes and placed them outside their bedroom doors.
+Recently, the children made their own mailboxes and placed them outside their bedroom doors.
 They love to send and receive mail!
 Also, a couple of years ago, I placed marker boards with dry-erase markers on each child’s door.
 What kid doesn’t love to write with dry erase markers?
 This is an easy way to encourage writing at home.

 LET THEM STAY UP…